Last updated 16 Jul 2026, 19:51 UTC · updated through the trading day

 Exxon Mobil Fear and Greed Index Today

-The Exxon Mobil Fear and Greed Index today is 32/100, showing Fear.
+The Exxon Mobil Fear and Greed Index today is 64/100, showing Greed.
 CFGI measures current Exxon Mobil market sentiment using live market data and proprietary behavioural models.

 Live Exxon Mobil Fear and Greed Index